 Is your WordPress blog monetized with Google AdSense ads and you want your pages to pass the Google Core Web Vitals test?
 Don’t worry!
 You’re in the right place.

-In this tutorial we will guide you on how to pass the Core Web Vitals SEO test for a WordPress blog (homepage + post pages) monetized with Google AdSense Ads.
+In this tutorial, I will guide you on how to pass the Core Web Vitals SEO test for a WordPress blog (homepage + post pages) monetized with Google AdSense Ads.

 The solution is simple, you have to do two things (1) Delay the loading of Google Ads [Section 4] (2) Speed up & optimize the pages of your blog [Section 5].